-Bitcoin’s Darknet phase was critical and will remain
+Bitcoin’s Darknet phase was critical and will always be with us as a niche

 To see how big the Darknet is, go to DeepDotWeb.
 The Darknet is a perfect early adopter market for bitcoin.
 The market may be a niche, but it is a big enough niche to prove the technology.
 There are plenty of people who do things that are illegal in some jurisdiction or another.
 They may live in a dictatorship or believe that what they want to do (such as use drugs) should be none of their government’s business.
 Crooks and good people co-exist in these markets.